lockys/Dcard.js/README.md

 });

 ```
-See more Example code in the example folder.
+See more sample code snippets in the [example folder](https://github.com/lockys/DcardJS/tree/master/example).

 A simple demo prgoram using DcardJS
 ===================================